spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 - `description`: Description of the installer.
 Used for displaying help texts in the CLI.
 - `name`: Optional name to use instead of the function name.
 - `config`: List of Config instances defining config options for the installer.
+- `language`: List of supported languages.
+If no list is supplied all languages are supported.

 **Example:**
 ```python